andyjakubowski/kingly-site/src/v1/api/index.md

 - An initial transition must be configured:
   - by way of a starting control state defined at configuration time
-  - by way of a initial transition at configuration time
+  - by way of an initial transition at configuration time
 - ~~the init event has the initial extended state as event data~~
 - ~~The machine cannot stay blocked in the initial control state.
 This means that at least one transition must be configured and be executed between the initial control state and another state